cosmos/interchain-security/docs/docs/frequently-asked-questions.md

 ## How do I know when the next validator update will be sent to the consumer chain?
 Validator updates are sent to the consumer chain every `BlocksPerEpoch` blocks.
+Keep in mind that depending on the status of relayers between the Hub and the consumer chain, it might take a while for the validator update to be processed and applied on the consumer chain.

 To query how many blocks are left until the next epoch starts, run the following command:
 ```bash